Relintai/pandemonium_engine_docs/usage/export/exporting_basics.md

     Mobile devices come with a wide variety of capabilities.
-In most cases, Godot's default settings will work, but mobile development is sometimes more art than science, and you may need to do some experimenting and searching for help in order to get everything working.
+In most cases, Pandemonium's default settings will work, but mobile development is sometimes more art than science, and you may need to do some experimenting and searching for help in order to get everything working.